jonog/redalert/README.md

   * posting a message to Slack (`slack`)
   * unix stream (`stderr`)
 * Provides ping status & latency info to `stdout`.
-* Has a linear back-off after failed pings (see notes below).
+* Adjustable back-off after failed pings (constant, linear, exponential - see notes below).
 * Includes a web UI as indicated by the screenshot above. (visit localhost:8888/, configure port via env RA_PORT)
 * Triggers a failure alert (`redalert`) when a check is failing, and a recovery alert (`greenalert`) when the check has recovered (e.g. a successful ping, following a failing ping).